jeanwsr/mokit-doc-mdbook/src/chap6.md

 You should [learn some basic Markdown](https://rust-lang.github.io/mdBook/format/markdown.html) to modify the documentation.

 However, mdBook's [math support](https://rust-lang.github.io/mdBook/format/mathjax.html) is a little different from common Markdown syntax.
+The inline math should be written as `\\( \\)`.

+**Flowchart**

+We now have a flowchart example at the beginning of [Section 4.5](./chap4-5.md), which is an [AntV G6](https://g6.antv.antgroup.com/manual/introduction) graph embedded in an iframe.
+The G6 graph can be configured in `chap4-5_head.html` and `data.json`.

+But for simple flowcharts, like `A -> B -> C`, it's not necessary to use G6.
+Instead, [Mermaid](https://mermaid.js.org/syntax/flowchart.html) is suitable, and well supported by Markdown, although we don't have a chance to use it yet.